What does the new Data Analyst look like?

 Picture a Data Analyst.
 What springs to mind?
 Maybe someone studying spreadsheets by themselves?
 Someone with a penchant for numbers…but what about a storyteller or creative thinker?
 Unless you work with a developed data team every day, your perception of Data Analysts may be fairly limited.
-But data analytics is finding its place across every industry and will soon have a home in every department – that means yours too.
-The next wave of Data Analysts then needs a whole lot more than an affinity for numbers to succeed.
+But data analytics is finding its place across every industry and will soon have a home in every department - that means yours too.
+The next wave of Data Analysts then need a whole lot more than an affinity for numbers to succeed.
 The existing idea of Data Analysts as solitary statisticians does them a disservice.
 Here, we redefine the Data Analyst with the needs of today’s increasingly digital world in mind.

 With tech changing the way we work day by day, data is one area in which we certainly can’t afford to be complacent.
 In this ever-evolving environment, Data Analysts must be immensely curious.
 They should be hungry for the latest data developments and interested in insights from industry leaders.
 Their curiosity can take data analytics to the next level.
 Data Analysts’ insight can support the optimisation of Predictive Analytics solutions and Machine Learning, by improving the design of these solutions and the outputs they are generating.

 You’d be forgiven for thinking that you can’t bring creativity to a Data Analyst role.
 But when tasked with sharing data insights with the wider business, Data Analysts must be able to translate their findings into a digestible format.
 Creating narratives and telling stories with data is one sure fire way to do this.
 Whether it’s verbally or on paper, combining their numerical skills with creativity to paint a picture is an essential skill.
-Today’s Data Analysts can then convey their message clearly, so each stakeholders understand what these data insights mean for them and the business as a whole.
+Today’s Data Analysts can then convey their message clearly, so each stakeholder understand what these data insights mean for them and the business as a whole.

 As data analysis expands into every department, it’s increasingly important for Data Analysts to be able to collaborate with colleagues across the business.
 From Data Architects and Database Developers, to Marketing Managers and CFOs, Data Analysts should be able to work alongside a variety of stakeholders.
 That means being comfortable in adapting their approach and ways of working.
 Not everyone will be data savvy.
 Not everyone will be digitally savvy.
 The ability to explain complex processes and ideas in layman’s terms is key to success.
 Strong communication skills and the ability to flex their approach lends itself to great working collaborations.
 It also allows the Data team to have a clear voice and presence across the business by making stakeholders comfortable in the data domain.